jjosias14/IS218-450-Team-E/Brand_Guide.md

 Fonts:

 Main Font: Choose bold, strong fonts that convey power and energy.
-Examples include Impact, Bebas Neue, or Montserrat.
+Examples include Impact, Bebas Neue, and Montserrat.

 Secondary Font: Use a complementary font that is clean and modern for subheadings and body text.
 Examples include Roboto, Lato, or Open Sans.